asvyazhin/CSS-guideline/README.md

 }
 ```

-# Line breaks
+## Line breaks

 Line breaks in CSS used for the visual distinction.
-Recommended to use indentation in 1 line break between the declarations.
+Recommended to use indentation in 1 blank line break between the declarations.
 When you need more visual differentiation is allowed to use 2 blank line breaks.

 For example: